Bulats grammar - Phrasal Verbs

 - Up = increasing or completely

-Speak up; we can’t hear, taxes are going up, fill up the car with gas, rip up the paper, catch up to them, eat up all the food
+Speak up; we can’t hear, taxes are going up, fill up the car with gas, rip up the paper, catch up with them, eat up all the food

 Another way to learn and organize phrasal verbs is to take a verb and look at the different particles that are most frequently used with it: